Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​<br/>

 Time to find somewhere to eat.
-Trondheim is one of the Gastronimic capitals of Norway.
-Boasting Incredible norweigian inspired cuisine and mulitple michelin star establishments.
+Trondheim is one of the Gastronomic capitals of Norway.
+Boasting Incredible Norwegian inspired cuisine and multiple Michelin star establishments.

 ​<br/>